 How Does Estrogen Loss Cause Memory Loss?

 Most people only think of estrogen as a sex hormone.
 After all, it triggers the development of female characteristics and reproductive organs and powers our monthly cycle.
-But estrogen also has a major impact on other processes in the body.
+But it also has a major impact on other processes in the body.
 This includes inflammation reduction, cholesterol control, as well as bladder, heart, bone, and brain health.

 Estrogen supports neuron growth in the brain and protects neurotransmitter systems that regulate comprehension and memory.
-But when estrogen declines, so do these protective and regenerative processes.
+But when it declines, so do these protective and regenerative processes.
 As a result, memory and other cognitive functions suffer.

 During menopause, glucose, the brain’s main source of fuel, is also in short supply.
 Without glucose, the brain is forced to find its fuel elsewhere, and many of its processes slow down.